CospanDesign/nysa/ibuilder/xilinx_builder/README.md

       - flags: Flags that can be set for the translator, any flag specified by the user will override the default values set in site_scons/par_default_flags.json
-  * trace: Settings for trace timing analysis
+  * trce: Settings for trace timing analysis
       - flags: Flags that can be set for the translator, any flag specified by the user will override the default values set in site_scons/trace_default_flags.json